BlueSkyDefender/AstrayFX/README.md

 This will enhance Depth Effects that are already apart of the scene. *UPDATE PENDING*

 **Temporal AA**<br />
-TAA is a Epic Games implementation of Temporal AA that seems the only real way of doing this in reshade with out motion vectors. *UPDATE PENDING*
+TAA is a Epic Games implementation of Temporal AA that seems the only real way of doing this in reshade with out motion vectors.

-**eMotionBLur**<br />
-Fake motion vectors Motion Blur. *UPDATE PENDING*

 **Trails**<br />
 This is an echoing based shader to add a trail to your image as you increase the image persistence.
 Mainly used for light painting.